 Hinsdale County Public Health offers homemaker services to eligible seniors.
-Please call 970-944-0321 to find out more or to sign up.
+Please call Jodi at 970-944-0321 to find out more or to sign up.

 Lake City Area Medical Center

-The Lake City Area Medical Center (phone: 970-944-2331) is staffed by a full time doctor and a nurse practitioner.
+The Lake City Area Medical Center (phone: 970-944-2331) is staffed by a full time doctor and two physician's assistants.
 They provide the following services:

 Family Caregiver Support Program: